 - The position of fibroids should also be reviewed carefully.
 Those outside the uterine wall, usually attached by a stalk, are easiest to remove with this method, while those more deeply embedded or near your fallopian tubes or major blood vessels are more difficult, possibly requiring a more traditional abdominal myomectomy.

 - If the fibroids are exceptionally large or if uterine cancer is suspected, this method is not usually recommended.

 How Is Laparoscopic Myomectomy Performed?

 A laparoscope is a slender narrow lighted tube fitted with a camera.
-Your fibroid surgeon NYC makes a small incision in or near your belly button.
+Your fibroid surgeon makes a small incision in or near your belly button.
 Then he or she inserts a laparoscope into your abdomen.
 Your surgeon performs the surgery with instruments inserted through other small incisions in your abdominal wall.